stts-se/tillstudpub/audio_streaming/README.md

 Simple server/client library for testing audio streaming using the MediaRecorder API.

-To start the server, run
+To start the server, chamge directory to `audio_streaming` and run

  `go run . `

+(or use a precompiled executable).

 Clients: